 Step 2: Smoking the Cubes of Pork Butt/Shoulder

-Tip: Use a disposable grill liner for an easy clean!
+Tip: Use a disposable grill liner for easy cleanup!

 Step 3: Spritz the Pork Butt/Shoulder While Smoking